verrazzano/docs/content/en/docs/applications/multicluster/_index.md

 - MultiClusterApplicationConfiguration resources, along with their associated Component and Secret resources, are created in the admin cluster, in a namespace that is part of a VerrazzanoProject, and targeted for `placement` in either the local admin cluster or a remote managed cluster.
-- A multicluster application is said to be part of a VerrazzanoProject if it is in a namespace that is governed by that VerrazzanoProject.
+- A multicluster application is considered part of a VerrazzanoProject if it is in a namespace that is governed by that VerrazzanoProject.

 ## Managed cluster registration